intergalacticmule/sales-data-solution/README.md

 In this part of the solution, we apply the first three points of the [Action Plan](#action-plan), namely Apache Airflow , Terraform, and Google Cloud Storage.

-Please refer to [Workflow Orchestration](./02_workflow_orchestration/README.md) for a detailed explanation of how to reproduce the work performed.
+Please refer to [Workflow Orchestration](./02_workflow_orchestration/README.md) for a detailed explanation of the work performed, and how to reproduce it.